 Vertical reinforced bars

-They are made from 12/10 galvanized steel with a double reinforcement fold for high resistance to bending.
+They are made from galvanized 12/10 thick steel with a double reinforcement fold for high resistance to bending.

 Improves resistance to any pressure coming from above.

-A frame, designed to be installed on solid walls, is foreseen with a closed structure.
-In this case a standard-size (800x2100 mm passage size) ECLISSE frame can weighs up to 40 kilogrammes.
+In this case a standard-size (800x2100 mm passage size) ECLISSE counterframe can weighs up to 40 kilograms, guarantee of incomparable solidity and strength.

 Protruding knurled plaster mesh